 - November.
 First o/b from the Church St Fiesta.
 Awards Night held at the Morwell Golf Club with battle of the bands winner “South Eastern Arterial” featuring while Leonie Bolding is awarded Programmer of the Year.
 First interstate sporting broadcast is presented by Justin Nelson and Ray McLusky as they call the Morwell Falcons against Adelaide in the National Soccer League.
 Ian Boyd commences as a station employee to produce a weekly work life program for the Morwell Coal Mine.

 - December.
-Rolling Stones weekend is broadcast – not as successful as Beatlemania earlier in the year.
+Rolling Stones weekend is broadcast

 - January.
 First Young People in Radio Course is held, sponsored by Edison Mission.

 - February.
 Weekend specials continue with the Kiss Special (Pete Colantuono)

 - April.
 Victorian Premier Jeff Kennett appears on the station as part of the half time discussion from the Morwell Falcons broadcast match.